risb0r/Arris-CM8200-to-InfluxDB/README.md

 Currently minimal logging/debugging capabilities.

-Unable to install as service with a sleep interva.
+Unable to install as service with a sleep interval.